 Creative arts such as photography, quilting, weaving, sculpting, dancing, potting, painting, drawing, cooking, metalwork, landscaping, make-up, tattooing, jewelry-making, fashion or home decor design, etc. should be represented visually or multimodally.
 HD images and video should be readily available if work is accepted.
 Work should be presented in .wav/.mp4/.mp3/.mov or .jpeg/.png and may be externally hosted at the time of submission (send the link).
 Contact the [editor at theautoethnographer dot com] if using another file format.

-- REMOVE IDENTIFYING INFO: In order to preserve a fair and impartial vetting process, submissions are refereed anonymously; please ensure that where possible, no identifying information accompanies your submission.
-Use an alias if necessary for submission purposes; you can change it later for publication.
+REMOVE IDENTIFYING INFO: In order to preserve a fair and impartial vetting process, submissions are refereed anonymously; please ensure that where possible, no identifying information accompanies your submission.
+You are encouraged to use an alias if necessary for submission purposes; this can later be changed for publication.

-- INCLUDE DETAILED AUTHOR’S/ARTIST’S MEMO (500-1000 words): An artist’s memo is your opportunity to contextualize or explain your submission in relation to autoethnography.
-It answers the questions “How is this work autoethnographic, and what cultural issue(s) is/are being addressed?”
-Evocative expressions submissions that do not include a clear, detailed memo will not be considered for publication.
+INCLUDE DETAILED AUTHOR’S/ARTIST’S MEMO(~500 words) & KEYPHRASE: An artist’s memo is your opportunity to contextualize or explain your submission in relation to autoethnography; it answers the questions “How is this work autoethnographic?” and “Which culture(s) or cultural issue(s) is/are being addressed?”
+Submissions that do not include a clear, detailed memo will not be considered for publication.
 Following your memo, please also identify and include your selected keyphrase for your submission.
 Learn more HERE. e.g. Keyphrase: school sports.
 Note: a memo is not required for the teaching/learning/performing autoethnography category.

 We pay $25 USD per article and request a $5 donation submission fee.
 Your tax deductible donation helps sustain the future of our magazine; thank you!!